uglyboxer/capstone/README.md

 ## TODO

-- Analize Results
+- Analyze Results
-- Analize correlation of misclassification and actual numbers (7's tend to be classified as 2, etc.)
+- Analyze correlation of misclassification and actual numbers (7's tend to be classified as 2, etc.)
-- Train net on rotated images for more robust recognition
+- Train net on rotated, skewed, scaled images for more robust recognition
 - Visualizations of each layer of the net (in d3 or bokeh)
 - Provide a selection of neural net architectures to allow a user to swap out and see the different vizualations and results.
 (Results data will be stored by specific architecture.)